 CIBC Mellon Website

-CIBC Mellon does not collect any personal information from visitors browsing our website, although personal information may be requested via the website if a visitor chooses to respond to online surveys, send CIBC Mellon an e-mail message or use one of our website tools.
+CIBC Mellon may use your IP address to diagnose problems with our servers, to understand the geographical location of our visitors and to enhance our websites (an IP address is a unique identifier for a device on the internet).
+In addition, personal information may be requested via the website if a visitor chooses to respond to online surveys, send CIBC Mellon an email message or use one of our website tools.

 Who we share personal information with

 CIBC Mellon will not share or disclose any personal information that we have collected to anyone except as permitted by this Privacy Statement or as required to comply with legal and regulatory requirements and in a manner consistent with industry practices.
 Some examples of specific ways we may share your personal information include: